SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO212.md

 - On the **General** page, you can find all the details related to general information about the device, and you can set the device name.

-- The **Monitoring** page contains two tables for both analog and discrete alarm limits.
+- The **Monitoring** page contains two tables for analog and discrete alarm limits.
 You can configure those two tables.

 - The **Adjustment** page contains the most important parameters.
-Here, you can configure and monitor receivers.
+Here you can configure and monitor receivers.